 Format and Procedures: Class will be structured around readings from the text.
-We will rely heavily on the required text, but we will also use additional resources if needed.
-Students are expected to participate, via online and in-class discussions, in a mature and responsible manner and respect the rights of others and their opinions.
+We will rely heavily on the required text, but we will also use additional resources.
+We will structure our discussions around a sociological perspective, and students are expected to participate, via online and in-class discussions, in a mature and responsible manner and respect the rights of others and their opinions.